 You'll also need some work experience, and a good idea of the importance of finance in business.
 We'd also like to know about your interests or hobbies - and any achievements (like sports participation or volunteer work) that show you can balance work and life effectively.

-Stage 1: Once you've decided which programme is for you, you'll need to find an appropriate vacancy and apply online.
+Stage 1: Once you've decided which Apprenticeship is for you, you'll need to find an appropriate vacancy and apply online.

 - Group Exercise - we will ask you to participate in a group activity that will allow us to observe how you work with others in a team environment.